-Apr il 30, 2018 Ap ril 30, 2017
+April 30, 201 oril 30, 2018

-Non-Capital losses \$ 7,580 \$ 19,375
+Non-Capital losses \$ 11,586 \$ 7,580

-Property and equipment - 1,585
+Property and equipment 1,828 -

-Exploration and evaluation assets 22,497 30,077
+Exploration and evaluation assets 22,240 22,497

-\$ 30,077 \$ 24,637
+\$ 35,654 \$ 30,077

 The Non-Capital losses are set to expire between 2026 and 2038 while the remaining loss carry forwards have no set expiry date.
 In accordance with Mexican tax law, Bernal is subject to income tax.
 Income tax is computed taking into consideration the taxable and deductible effects of inflation, such as depreciation calculated on restated asset values.
 Taxable income is increased or reduced by the effects of inflation on certain monetary assets and liabilities through an inflationary component.